dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ## Mobile styles

 But wait, there's more!
-Let's try see how the mobile view is looking right now.
+Let's try to see how the mobile view is looking right now.
 All is well until you reach the footer section:

 ![Screenshot of broken mobile footer section of MJML sample email template](/images/posts/building-an-email-template-with-mjml-framework/email-template-partial-footer-mobile-broken.png)